certified translation

 Once you have selected the translator, place an application for your project and then wait for the confirmation call.
 It is better to send your documents by email because this step looks more professional.
 Moreover, if there are any specific guidelines or instructions, mention them as well.

 When you have received the confirmation message from the translator, select the appropriate date and time for the project delivery.
 It is better to get your complete work one or two days before the deadline.
-Check the rating list to know if your translator is good at fulfilling the commitment or not.
+Check the rating list to know whether your translator can fulfill the commitment.
 The translation costs are also important to decide before to avoid any confusion.

-Although, if you are getting a translation of simple documents, you can send the original ones.
-But if you’re getting a translation of legal and official documents like a birth certificate, make sure to send the copy.
-Don’t send the original ones because these documents are quite sensitive.
+If you get a simple document translation, you can send the originals.
+But send a copy if you get a translation of legal and official documents like a birth certificate.
+Don’t send the originals because these documents are quite sensitive.

 Confidentiality

-In business, maintaining the confidentiality of clients should be the priority of every person no matter he is a marketer, translator, or worker in any other profession.
-If the relationship between a translator and a client can be built based on trust and honesty, then there are chances that it will remain long-lasting.
+In business, maintaining clients’ confidentiality should be every person’s priority, whether he is a marketer, translator, or worker in any other profession.
+If a translator and a client can build a relationship based on trust and honesty, then there is a chance that it will remain long-lasting.

 Communication Ethics

-When you have decided on a specific time for your translation to be done, you should be careful regarding your texts.
-For example, if you have any query or you want something to add, just contact your translator through email.
+When you have decided on a specific time for your translation, you should be careful regarding your texts.
+For example, if you have any queries or want something to add, just email your translator.
 Make sure not to use slang or any words that could irritate him.
-And do not repeat continuously about the submission of the project on deadline.
+Do not continuously repeat the submission of the project on the deadline.

 Certification

-The translator will most probably show you the translated document before the certification to ensure that there are no mistakes in words and quality.
-Then your legal document will be certified.
-A sworn statement, stamp, and seal will be used by the translator to certify it.
-In addition to that, there can be some other requirements as well depending upon the country you live in.
+The translator will probably show you the translated document before the certification to ensure no mistakes in words and quality.
+Then, your legal document will be certified.
+The translator will use a sworn statement, stamp, and seal to certify it.
+In addition, there can be some other requirements, depending on the country you live in.

 Proofreading

-Once the certification is also done, the second last step is to proofread the whole document.
-It is very important because legal documents are very sensitive.
-Even a single word mistake could cause a lot of problems for you.
-Therefore, a proofreading is must to figure out the spelling mistakes, grammar errors, and any problem in the sentence structure.
+Once the certification is also done, the second last step is proofreading the whole document.
+This is very important because legal documents are very sensitive.
+Even a single word mistake could cause a lot of problems.
+Therefore, proofreading is a must to figure out spelling mistakes, grammar errors, and any problems in sentence structure.

 Project Delivery

-The last step would be to deliver the project.
-Once everything is done, along with the review, the certified translated document is submitted to the client.
+The last step is to deliver the project.
+Once everything is done, including the review, the certified translated document is submitted to the client.
 Delivering the project before the deadline portrays a positive image of the translator.
-And if the translation turns out to be good, there are chances that the translator will get work again from the same client.
+If the translation turns out to be good, there are chances that the translator will get work again from the same client.

 difference notarized and certified translation